orangese/combind_multistruct_benchmarking/1_dock/readme.md

-How to make a new dataset, process all files, and get docking results.
+Make a new dataset, process all files, and get docking results.

 ## 1) Get structures from the Protein Data Bank (PDB)